 If you're tossing up between a pod or capsule coffee machine and a manual espresso machine, there are a few factors to consider.

-Pod or capsule machines are much easier to use and require very little cleaning.
-On the other hand, espresso machines require more work but generally have a better depth of flavour and let you make your coffee the way you like it.
+Pod or capsule machines are much easier to use and need very little cleaning.
+On the other hand, espresso machines are more work but generally have a better depth of flavour and let you make your coffee the way you like it.

 But remember, a poor-quality espresso machine can still deliver mediocre flavour, and a badly designed pod or capsule machine can be tricky to use, so make sure you do your research before committing.
 Read more top tips on how to make the perfect cup of coffee.